adamdecaf/cert-manage/docs/whitelists.md

 Whitelists represent an operation which disables certificate trust in a certificate store.
 The filters presented for a whitelist are:

-- `Fingerprint`: The SHA256 fingerprint of a certificate.
+- `Fingerprints`: The SHA256 fingerprint of a certificate.
 This value will be unique across certificates given their contents are unique.
 - `Countries`: ISO 3166-1 two-letter country codes of certificates to keep. (e.g. `US` - United States and `JP` - Japan)

 Whitelists are stored in yaml or json files.
 There is a basic structure to them which allows for multiple methods of whitelisting.
 The structure looks like: